Easy To Make Vintage Glazed Doughnuts

-Ingredients – Vintage Glazed Doughnuts
+Ingredients – Donuts

 • Salt: Added to help tighten the gluten in the flour and acts as a preservative.

-Ingredients – Doughnut Glaze
+Ingredients – Donut Glaze

 • Powdered sugar: Helps to create a smooth consistency; adds sweetness; preferred sugar in baked goods.

 • Vanilla Extract: Adds and enhances the flavors of powdered sugar and heavy cream/whole milk.
+Some people call the coating a vanilla glaze!

 Items Needed in The Kitchen:

-Doughnuts always used to be that one DIY item in the kitchen that intimidates a few people.
-However, this recipe is so easy anyone can make them!
+Donuts used to be the one DIY item in the kitchen that intimidated a few people.
+However, this recipe for homemade donuts is so easy that anyone can make them!
 You can’t go wrong with these!
 Whether you make them for breakfast or as a special treat, they are well worth your time.
-For over 20 years I used to make about 10 dozen doughnuts on Halloween for our neighbors who would come to our home for some good food and conversation.
-Then we moved, and I miss that tradition.
-I cut the recipe down for all of us today!
-LOL!

 Step One – Gather the Ingredients